boltops-tools/terraspace-docs/_docs/state/approaches.md

 You also have to "stitch" the layers together with outputs and inputs.
 IE: You'll feed the vpc id into the db, compute, app layers.
 The [terraform_remote_state](https://www.terraform.io/docs/providers/terraform/d/remote_state.html) data source may also help.

 An interesting point here is how we design the stacks, and group modules together affect the required level of coordination.
 For example, a fully distributed system with thousands of tiny microservices will require more coordination than a monolith.
-Ideally, stacks should be as self-sufficient as possible, else cost of coordination will be high.
+Ideally, stacks should be as self-sufficient as possible, else the cost of coordination will be high.

-Remember, which cloud resources belong to which terraform statefile is can also be difficult.
-The [terraspace summary]({% link _docs/intro/summary-command.md %}) command can help.
+Remembering which cloud resources belong to which terraform statefile is can also be difficult.
+The [terraspace summary]({% link _docs/intro/summary-command.md %}) command helps.
 It provides a summary of resources grouped by statefile.

 All that being said, here's an example of this setup with terraspace: